gazs/lightboxie/README.md

 view this page on a phone: <https://gazs.github.io/lightboxie/>

-this is an toy to emulate the sort of mobile friendly lightbox effect seen on facebook instant articles.
+this is an toy to emulate the sort of mobile friendly "tilt-to-explore" lightbox effect seen on facebook instant articles.

 when holding a phone in the default portrait orientation, tapping on a